Yousefx10/StaticLinkDash/README.md

 yes you can set your own password easly.

 #### Should To Know :
-url Are shorten Because The Functions Are Writted in .htaccess file
+URL Are shorten Because The Functions Are Written in .htaccess file

 ## How To Insert More Links To Database ?
 this is how the first 20 links are built in sql